jiangxin/gistore/README.md

 Installation
 ============

+Install using RubyGems:

+    $ gem install gistore

-Just clone this repo [1] from github, and link 'bin/gistore' to your PATH.
+Or clone this repo [1] from github, and link 'bin/gistore' to your PATH.

     $ git clone git://github.com/jiangxin/gistore
     $ ln -s $(pwd)/bin/gistore ~/bin/